wlaw019/gaoutcomes-backend/README.md

 - Obtain name and notes of a particular student onClick

 #### getDays
-- Calculate min, max and average Search Time
+- Calculates min, max and average Search Time